Where Does a the Main Section Appear on a Web Page

 - Carambola

-model can lead to some unintuitive results.
+Mixing both the h1–h6 model and the section/h1 model can lead to some unintuitive results.

-<!DOCTYPE Hypertext mark-up language> < hypertext mark-up language lang = en > < title > Alphabetic Fruit</ title > < section > < h1 > Apples</ h1 > < p > Pomaceous.</ p > < h1 > Bananas</ h1 > < p > Victuals.</ p > < h1 > Carambola</ h1 > < p > Star.</ p > </ section >
+<!DOCTYPE Hypertext mark-up language> < hypertext mark-up language lang = en > < title > Alphabetic Fruit</ title > < section > < h1 > Apples</ h1 > < p > Pomaceous.</ p > < h1 > Bananas</ h1 > < p > Victuals.</ p > < h1 > Carambola</ h1 > < p > Star.</ p > </ section > The sequent outline would be:

-- (untitled page)
+- (untitled page) - Apples

 - Bananas